hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ## <a name="FlowsandPages"></a>Managing Flows & Pages
 So far, the agent has one flow with the start page.
 In this section, we will add two flows that handle requests about the weather forecast and restaurant reservations.
 The design of these flows is like the following:
 ![tt](images/flows.svg)

 <b> Weather forecast flow: </b> allows users to ask about weather forecast information in a given city.
-Before building it, we need to create the intent that once matched, the flow will be called to handle the user request.
+Before building it, we need to create the intent that once matched, the flow will be called to handle the user request. <br>
-<b>Create intent: <b>
+<b>Create intent: </b>
 1. Select the Manage tab.
 2. Click Intents, click Create, enter weather.current as an intent name and enter the training phrases in utterances.text.
 3. Click Save <br>